emanuelhuber/GauProMod/README.md

-#### Conditional Gaussian Process modelling with derivatives
+#### Conditional Gaussian Process modelling with derivative observations

-We define a new object `bc` (a list) defining the derivatives, with elements:
+We define a new object `bc` (a list) defining the derivative observations, with elements:

-- `x` the location of the derivative
+- `x` the location of the derivative observations
-- `y` the value of the derivative
+- `y` the value of the derivative observations
 - `sigma` the uncertainty (standard deviation) on the derivative value (`y`)